arunrr/odin-recipes/README.md

 # Recipe Website

-This is a basic "HTML only" website on recipes that I like.
+This is a website on recipes that I like.